top of page

 • Follow up: If you have concerns, reach out to board members or committees after the meeting.

-Being an active participant in HOA meetings strengthens your community and ensures your voice is heard.
+Being an active participant in HOA meetings strengthens our community and ensures our voices are heard.

 Interested in learning more about Gassen HOA Management and our local community services?
 Learn more here.